GNSS clock comparison · holdout discipline · results you can defend

 Control

-You should not have to reverse-engineer someone else’s method to use corrected clocks.
-Tare ships outputs and summaries; the correction path stays in the evaluation envelope.
+You should not have to reverse-engineer someone else’s method to use post-processed clocks.
+Tare ships outputs and summaries; the transformation stays in the evaluation envelope.

 Stakes first.
 Spreadsheets second.